-Base Coats: Why Epoxy Outperforms Polyaspartic for Central Florida Garages
+Base Coats: Why Epoxy Outperforms Polyurea for Central Florida Garages

 Perform a Google search for "garage floor coatings," "epoxy flooring," or "concrete floor coatings in DeLand" and you’ll quickly find confusing, conflicting, and downright misleading information on what is needed to produce a beautiful, durable, and long-lasting floor.
 In this post, we’ll outline the steps involved in the garage floor coating process.
 Although the steps to produce a high-quality floor are straightforward, one step, in particular, has caused some confusion.
 Our goal is to clear up the confusion so that Central Florida homeowners can make a smart and informed decision when choosing an hiring a professional epoxy/polyaspartic flooring expert.